Notice - ONTARIO SECURITIES COMMISSION and HUY LE HUYNH and THI ANH NGUYET PHAM, File No. 2025-16

 News provided byOntario Securities Commission

 TORONTO, Sept.
-23, 2025 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a Settlement Agreement entered into by the Commission, Huy Le Huynh and Thi Anh Nguyet Pham in the above-named matter.
+26, 2025 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Commission, Huy Le Huynh and Thi Anh Nguyet Pham.

-A copy of the Notice of Hearing dated September 23, 2025, and the Application for Enforcement Proceeding dated September 23, 2025 are available at capitalmarketstribunal.ca.
+A copy of the Order dated September 26, 2025, and Settlement Agreement dated September 23, 2025, are available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat